 HOSPITALS.
 There is an international-standard hospital in the western part of Ton Sai Beach.
 It is equipped to heal many injuries and help you in emergencies.
 They will help organise the transfer to Phuket if it’s something more serious.

-If you’re planning your trip to Thailand, read more on this Koh Phi Phi Guide.
+If you’re planning your trip to Koh Phi Phi islands, read more about it in this Koh Phi Phi Guide.

 What to bring: